 The best days out in Mid & South Wales for families

 Enjoy a family cycle ride along this 9-mile disused railway from Rhayader to the top of Craig Goch Reservoir.
 Completely traffic-free, it’s an ideal route for little ones to practise their bike-riding skills and for you to enjoy the glorious Wales countryside together.
 You can hire bikes from the Elan Valley Visitor Centre – including child seats, trailers and tag-along bikes for the younger riders – as well as canines if you’re taking your dog.
-Make a day of it and pack a picnic to enjoy beside one of the reservoirs you’ll pass or treat yourselves to a pub lunch.
+Make a big it a big family day out in South Wales and pack a picnic to enjoy beside one of the reservoirs you’ll pass or treat yourselves to a pub lunch.

 Similar cycle routes in Wales:

 - Swansea Bike Path